 Having regular check-ins with your team is fundamental to building trust that lasts.
 Regular team meetings go a long way.
 Use this time to catch the team up on what’s happening with individual projects.
 Make announcements about upcoming changes.
 Chat about goals for the week.
 Play a team-building game.
 Have people update the rest of the team on what they’re working on.

 It’s also important to set time aside for meetings with individual team members.
 Regular one-on-one meetings offer a space for mutual constructive discussion between you and one direct report at a time.
-The key to a great one-on-one is letting your report set the agenda for the meeting.
+The key to a great one-on-one meeting is letting your report set the agenda.
 You should come prepared too, so you can each ask and answer questions to make sure you’re on the same page.
 Your reports can talk about where they’re stuck or where they’d like to improve.
 You get to know their strengths and can offer feedback.

 When people feel more connected to their team, that sense of belonging supports loyalty and action.
 I’ve worked on teams where I felt more like a number than a valued person.
 And guess what?
 I didn’t care as much about my work.
 At GQueues, our weekly meetings help me feel more emotionally invested in what I’m doing.
 I see myself as a part of the whole.
 In our team meetings and my one-on-ones, I’m kept informed about what my managers are up to.
 I’m responsible for my own projects and update my team on them.
 I also get to share my thoughts openly.
 I know my voice matters, so I show up to do my part for my team.
 And I know my team trusts me to deliver.